lmaoclost/omnirepo/README.md

 ```
 $ yarn
 ```
 To install all the dependencies.
+The projects are located inside the packages folder

 ## BackEnd
 cd to the server folder.
 ```
+$ cd packages/server
 $ yarn start
 ```
 The Backend will be running in the http://localhost:3333.